 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-Urinary tract infection is generally suspected if both the following are found: symptoms related to urination (e.g. pain, increased frequency but decreased urine volume or pain above the pubis) and finding urinary tract germs in a urine sample from the patient.
+Urinary tract infection is an infection that occurs in the urinary system and is suspected if the following characteristics are found: symptoms related to urination (e.g. pain, increased frequency but decreased urine volume or pain above the pubis) and finding urinary tract germs in a urine sample from the patient.

 Depending on the area of the urinary system infected, different symptoms and signs may occur and the diseases are named differently: